 Understanding the Behavior of Distressed Stocks

 We construct an asset pricing model with explicit default to develop a risk-based source of the distress anomaly.
-Distress produces sharply countercyclical betas leading to biased estimates of risk premia and alphas.
-This is amplified when earnings growth is mean-reverting, so that distressed stocks also have high expected future earnings.
-The bias is sizable in a calibrated economy that replicates key characteristics of these stocks.
-We derive an approximate correction for the bias that can be readily applied in practice.
-Evidence of distressed stocks' underperformance becomes much weaker after this correction, and pricing appears consistent with the CAPM.
+We show that distress produces sharply countercyclical betas leading to biased estimates of risk premia and alphas.
+This effect is amplified when earnings growth is mean-reverting, so that distressed stocks also have high expected future earnings.
+This bias can account for between 39 and 76 percent of the distress anomaly in a calibrated economy that replicates the key characteristics of these stocks.

 Keywords: Distress Anomaly, Asset Pricing, Endogenous Default, Nonlinear Estimation